 The “keyword” skills you include in your biography and cover letters will help your job application materials be selected by automated parsing systems employers often use to select applicants for interviews.
 You should also be prepared to mention your most relevant skills during the job interview.

 How to list skills in resume functionality

 There is a particular list of skills set and you should know the tricks to put them wisely on a resume that help you get hired.

 Created customer service email scripts used throughout the company to interact with customers.
 The single-hand-made customer service representative training manual reduces the on-boarding process by 8 to 6 weeks.
 The average customer representative call time is reduced by 90 seconds with intuitive online training

-An average of 50+ calls are answered daily from invoice delays, order errors and unsatisfied customers regarding lost orders.
+An average of 50+ calls is answered daily from invoice delays, order errors and unsatisfied customers regarding lost orders.
 Achieved an average customer satisfaction rating of 5%, exceeding the team’s target of 12%.
-List of skills always need to put separately on a resume.
+A list of skills always needs to put separately on a resume.

 Consistently exceeded its target of 10% + with innovative up-selling strategies.
 Advanced development of advanced systems to reduce customer churn by 6% to follow up with unsatisfied customers.

 List your skills in a separate section